jobtrek/peak/README.md

 # Open the app in your browser
 http://localhost

-# Start queue worker if you want to use que jobs
+# Start queue worker if you want to use que jobs TODO: Move this to a container
 sail artisan horizon

-# To use pulse monitor
+# To use pulse monitor TODO: Move this to a container
 sail artisan pulse:work
 ```